Fly-by on Feb. 15, 2013: What can asteroid 2012DA14 tell us about fundraising?

 Now you would think that NEO threats would inspire a monumental superordinate goal for identification, tracking and deflection of Potentially Hazardous asteroids.
 But the outstanding problem that B612 Foundation faces in their public relations work and fundraising is our lack of a visceral understanding of what an asteroid impact could do to a city or any location, for that matter.

 Japan’s Hibakusha understand massive destruction and subsequent suffering as real experience and so do those few of us who have suffered through flooding, hurricanes, tsunamis, avalanches, massive mudslides, cave-ins, earthquakes, twisters and tidal waves.
-If this group received news of an impending asteroid impact in a month or year, the flight side of their “fight or flight response” would go off like alarm bells.
-This switch, gifted to us by evolution and wired through your sympathetic nervous system, has the singular job to protect you – making your instincts the immediate decision-maker when a serious immediate threat looms, not some drawn-out cognition like SWOTs or risk analysis.
+If any members of these such groups received news of an impending asteroid impact in a month or year, the flight side of their “fight or flight response” would go off like alarm bells.
+This switch, gifted to us by evolution and wired through your sympathetic nervous system, has the singular job to protect you, making your instincts the immediate decision-maker when a serious immediate threat looms, not some drawn-out cognition like SWOTs or risk analysis.

 Fight or flight evolved by being attuned to local events which are immediately open to your senses.
 While wild cougars don’t prey on city streets, here are a few examples that may spark a memory: the high school bully swaggering up the street, walking into a bar that just doesn’t feel right seconds later and sitting next to an obnoxiously loud football fan who spills his beer on your shoe.
 Your angry adrenaline then kicks in: I paid for this seat and Mr. Neanderthal here is in MY SPACE.